Neuroblastoma Research & Treatment Innovations

 The Neuroblastoma Advanced Therapies Center at Cincinnati Children’s is a leading center for the development and clinical testing of new approaches to neuroblastoma.
-Our physicians and laboratory scientists work together to speed research breakthroughs from the laboratory to the clinic setting.
+Our physicians and researchers work closely together to quickly move research breakthroughs from the lab to the patient.
+Research is led by Dr. Brian Weiss and Dr. Natalie Wu.
 Current clinical research initiatives in neuroblastoma focus on the development of new treatments using:

-Cincinnati Children’s researchers are also investigating novel agents or combinations of agents to treat the most difficult forms of relapsed or refractory neuroblastoma.
+Cincinnati Children’s researchers are investigating novel agents or combinations of agents to treat the most difficult forms of relapsed or refractory neuroblastoma.
 A number of Cincinnati Children’s pilot projects have subsequently been developed into national trials by the Children’s Oncology Group and other national clinical research consortia.
-An example of this type of research includes the work of Lars M. Wagner, MD, who is recognized as an expert in the development of regimens incorporating the important drugs temozolomide and irinotecan, as well as on potential approaches to overcoming potential resistance to these combinations.

 Cincinnati Children’s is a major referral center for the National Cancer Institute's two new pediatric research initiatives for children with high-risk neuroblastoma: the Pediatric Phase I Consortium and the New Approaches to Neuroblastoma Therapy Consortium.
 Many of our physicians serve in leadership positions for these and other pediatric cancer organizations, further strengthening our link to the latest clinical research opportunities.

 Clinical Research Studies for Patients with Neuroblastoma

 Physicians and researchers from the Neuroblastoma Advanced Therapies Center at Cincinnati Children’s offer clinical research studies for patients with neuroblastoma.